Boynton Beach Uber Accident Lawyers

 - A conviction for driving with a suspended or revoked license within the past three years.

 - The lack of a valid driver’s license.

 Also, if an applicant is on the federal sex offender registry, he or she cannot begin driving for Uber.
 It’s also worth noting that existing Uber drivers have to undergo a background check anew every three years.

 Choose Gonzalez & Cartwright to Protect Your Interests Following an Uber Accident in Boynton Beach, FL

 Of course, background checks are no guarantee that every ride will end safely.
 If you’ve been involved in an Uber accident and you feel you aren’t being fairly compensated for your injuries or property damage, contact our offices today.
-We have a longstanding reputation for successfully obtaining full and fair compensation from insurance companies and can help you as well.
+Our personal injury lawyers have a longstanding reputation for successfully obtaining full and fair compensation from insurance companies and can help you as well.

 Our office can be reached via phone call as well as by filling out this online contact form.
 We’re conveniently located on Lucerne Avenue in downtown Lake Worth and also have a presence in Pompano Beach.
-We can also travel to meet you at your home or in the hospital, and weekend & evening appointments are also available.
+A Boynton Beach, FL uber crash attorney can also travel to meet you at your home or in the hospital, and weekend & evening appointments are also available.